Graceful shutdown and zero downtime deployments in Kubernetes

 No.

-- The new Pod takes 2 seconds to be ready after that Kubernetes creates a new one.
+2. The new Pod takes 2 seconds to be ready.
+After that, Kubernetes creates a new one.

-After 20 seconds, all new Pods are live (10 Pods, Ready after 2 seconds) and all 10 the previous Pods are terminating (the first Terminated Pod is about to exit).
+After 20 seconds, all new Pods are live (10 Pods, Ready after 2 seconds), and all ten the previous Pods are terminating (the first Terminated Pod is about to exit).

-In total, you have double the amount of Pods for a short amount of time (10 Running, 10 Terminating).
+You have double the number of pods for a short time (10 Running, 10 Terminating).

-The longer the graceful period compared to the Readiness probe, the more Pods you will have Running (and Terminating) at the same time.
+The longer the graceful period compared to the Readiness probe, the more Pods you will simultaneously have Running (and Terminating).

 Is it bad?

-Not necessarily since you're careful not dropping connections.
+That is not necessarily the case since you're careful not to drop connections.

 Why?